Team

 Zack Skovgaard

-Developmental, Regenerative, and Stem Cell Biology PhD Student
+Developmental, Regenerative, and Stem Cell Biology PhD Candidate

 Zack is a first year PhD Student in the Developmental, Regenerative and Stem Cell Biology Program.
 He previously received his master’s from California State Polytechnic University Pomona where he worked on using machine learning to understand nuclear remodeling during adipocyte differentiation.
 He is particularly interested in trajectory inference methods as they relate to cell state transitions.
 Outside of the lab, he loves ultra running, playing/watching soccer and boba.